rubensilvab/Detection-of-Anxiety-Levels-in-Patients-with-Arachnophobia-Through-Biosignals/README.md

 - Low Pass Filter

 The filter has a cutoff frequency of approximately 11 Hz and eliminates higher frequencies.
 However, it was designed for a signal sampled at a frequency of 200 Hz.
 This filter is of order 100 and has the same cutoff frequency as the previous transfer function.
+Code: [pre_process.m](Project/filters/Passa_Baixo_ecg.m).

 <img width="1160" alt="hlow" src="https://github.com/rubensilvab/Detection-of-Anxiety-Levels-in-Patients-with-Arachnophobia-Through-Biosignals/assets/130314085/e561bdf9-8739-4202-9661-ada52a9c7988">